-- Providing oversight and advice to the board on the current risk exposures of Standard Ireland and future risk strategy; - Review the board's overall risk appetite; - Anti-bribery and fraud; - Oversee relationships with regulatory authorities in Ireland and where appropriate other jurisdictions, and review developments and prospective changes in the regulatory environment; - To monitor the continuing solvency of Standard Ireland by reference to regulatory requirements.
+- Providing oversight and advice to the board on the current risk exposures of Standard Ireland and future risk strategy; - Review the board's overall risk appetite; - Review of internal controls and risk management systems strategies and policies; management mitigants; inputs and results of the company's internal model; the company's ORSA. - Oversee relationships with regulatory authorities in Ireland and where appropriate other jurisdictions, and review developments and prospective changes in the regulatory environment;

+• To monitor the continuing solvency of Standard Ireland by reference to regulatory requirements and ORSA capital.